UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

 7. We can now set up VNC to access the RPi from our desktop PC.
-Type the command below and hit enter.
+Type the command below and press enter.
 We will be presented with the RPi configuration tool.
 ```
 sudo raspi-config
 ```